amoschoomy/ginrummyhaskell/README.md

 Gin Rummy based on Haskell.

-Disclaimer: I'm only responsbile for Player Actions.
-Code Skeleton is provided by Monash University.
+Disclaimer: I'm only responsbile for Player.hs.

+Full credits for the skeleton code provided in other directories to the teaching team of FIT2102 in Monash University

 Things to do: